How to Keep a Potted Christmas Tree Alive So You Can Plant It Afterward

 Center your tree in the hole, backfill with soil, and water it in well.
 Stake if the tree seems a bit wobbly due to its small root system.
 That’s it!

 Spread a layer of organic mulch (like wood chips, shredded bark, or leaf litter) around the tree, taking care not to build up a “volcano” of mulch over the base of the trunk.
 Keep the mulch a few inches away from the trunk and give the tree plenty of water until its roots are established.
+Any new growth (light green, soft needles appearing on the tips of the branches) is a good sign that it will make it.

-Can you repot a potted Christmas tree?
+Can you repot a living Christmas tree?

 Leave a Reply